-While both cetaceans and pinniped are potentially exposed to risk of ship strike and propeller strike, there has previously been significant concern regarding the risk of corkscrew injuries to seals, initially attributed to some ducted propeller system such as a Kort nozzle or some types of Azimuth thrusters, commonly used by DP vessels.
-The proximity of the proposed Construction Works to areas of importance for seals (protected haul out sites at Gills Bay and Stroma (Figure 5)), and the numbers of individuals present meant that this was previously a key environmental concern.
+While both cetaceans and pinniped are potentially exposed to risk of ship strike and propeller strike, there is currently significant concern regarding the risk of corkscrew injuries to seals, initially attributed to ducted propeller system such as a Kort nozzle or some types of Azimuth thrusters.
+For the Development and the proximity of the HDD Marine Works to areas of importance for seals (protected haul out sites at Gills Bay and Stroma (Figure 4)), and the far greater numbers of individuals mean that they are the key concern.